DaByte/Triumphus/source/info/01-cure.md

 **Sources** are Roblox instances that refer to source code in some way.
 The type of source depends on the Roblox class used:

-- StringValue

-	Indicates a single-part source.
+- StringValue: Indicates a single-part source.
 The Value contains the source code.

-- BoolValue

-	Indicates a divided, multi-part source.
+- BoolValue: Indicates a divided, multi-part source.
 Because Roblox tends to crash or disconnect when replicating large strings, large source code is split into multiple parts.
 These parts are contained in StringValues, which are children of the BoolValue.

-- IntValue

-	Indicates an external Roblox asset.
+- IntValue: Indicates an external Roblox asset.
 The Value indicates the asset ID to load, which should be a model.
 The model may be of any source in this list.
-Basically, treat IntValues as if they are replaced by the asset they represent.

-Because of the way Roblox parses XML, whitespace at the start of strings are truncated.
+Basically, treat IntValues as if they are replaced by the asset they represent. <p>Because of the way Roblox parses XML, whitespace at the start of strings are truncated.
 To get around this, if the first character in a string is whitespace or a "\" character, then the string will be encoded simply by adding a "\" character to the beginning.
-To decode, if a string starts with a "\", then that character is removed.
+To decode, if a string starts with a "\", then that character is removed.</p>

 ### Structure